Which class should you play in Diablo 4? Here are the pros and cons of all the classes in D4

 - Class resource: Essence, which refills over time; and Corpses, which come from defeating enemies

-Playing a Necromancer: From level 1, you can summon an army of skeletal warriors to fight alongside you, but as you level up you’ll be able to summon more powerful minions and customize their abilities to your liking.
+Playing a Necromancer: From level 1, you can summon a small army of skeletal warriors to fight alongside you, but as you level up you’ll be able to summon more powerful minions and customize their abilities to your liking.
 And though the playstyle is primarily based around these pets, the Necromancer also has the option to play in melee or at range depending on the abilities you choose, swinging a magical scythe in front of them or by hurling shards of bone across the battlefield.

 When battling a group of enemies, they can control the battlefield with walls of bone or by cursing their enemies.
 And once a few enemies die, they can use the bodies as a weapon: Corpse Explosion can quickly bring down a group once a few bodies are on the ground.